 Some eco-critics argue that isolating the environment as a separate phenomenon revitalizes not only the sovereignty over nature but additionally revitalizes inequities entailed in sovereignty.
-Eco-criticism has facilitated documentation of various issues and problems in alienation, identity and ecological landscapes delivering an eco-critical study of both the present and past cultures.
-Therefore, eco-criticism has developed with age, where in the past it had been disregarded.
+Eco-criticism has facilitated documentation of numerous issues and problems in alienation, identity and ecological landscapes delivering an eco-critical study of both the present and past cultures.
+Therefore, eco-criticism developed with age, where in the past it was disregarded.
 However, with the development of literary theory from 1960's to the early 1990's eco-criticism was boosted tremendously.
-In addition, there have been views in various English departments that nature studies had been poorly represented, which led to a renewed focus on ecological, environmental and nature studies, which later led to the proliferation of various writings on eco-criticism.
+Furthermore, there have been views in various English departments that nature studies had been poorly represented, which led to a renewed focus on ecological, environmental and nature studies that later led to the proliferation of various writings on eco-criticism.